ArezooAlizadeh/Eye-Head-Gaze_Spiking_Neural_Network_Model_Superior_Colliculus/README.md

 # Eye Head Gaze shifts by a Spiking Neural Network Model of the Superior Colliculus

-SC gaze motor-map model as a one-dimensional two-layer spiking neural network with a cortical input layer, and a layer of SC output neurons.
+Superior Colliculus (SC) gaze motor-map model as a one-dimensional two-layer spiking neural network with a cortical input layer, and a layer of SC output neurons.
 Each layer consists of 200 neurons, uniformly distributed on 0-5 mm, which corresponds to the SC gaze-motor map midline.

 The output of the spiking neural network of the SC motor map drives the eye-head motor control circuitry by linear cumulative summation of individual spike effects of each recruited SC neuron.